bnutz/contactpiclinkimator/how_to_extract_username_lists.md

 ### Step 4
-Scroll the page down to load the full list of friend names into the browser window.
+Scroll the page down to load the full list of friend names into the browser window. i.e. The **links** of all the friends you want to add needs to be loaded into the web page in your browser.

 ### Step 5
 Once loaded, use your browser extension / bookmarklet to pull out all URLs from the page into a nice plain-text list.